marekandreas/elpa/USERS_GUIDE.md

 With release 2017.05.001 of the *ELPA* library the interface has been rewritten substantially, in order to have a more generic interface and to avoid future interface changes.

-The release ELPA 2018.11.001 was the last release, where the legacy API has been enabled by default (and can be disabled at build time).
-With release ELPA 2019.05.001 the legacy API is disabled by default, however, can be still switched on at build time.
-With the release ELPA 2019.11.001 the legacy API will has been deprecated and has been removed.

 ### Table of Contents: ###